kragebein/pubg.reportbot/README.md

 # pubg.report discord bot

-A bot that will announce your kill/you being killed in pubg to your discord channel, with video.
+A bot that will announce your kill/you being killed in pubg to your discord channel with video from your enemies point of view via their Twitchstream.

 Setup:
 > pip3 install -r requirements.txt